 What is respite care?

 Respite care is care provided for a set amount of time, while the usual care giver takes time to rest from their regular care duties.
+The average cost of respite care for live in respite care is £1050/week.

 As your loved one ages, it’s likely they will experience health problems that will make it more difficult to care for themselves.
 These health problems can range from dementia (affecting 20% of those aged 80 and over), to accidents, to long-standing illnesses (affecting 66% of those aged 75 and over).